 What to see in Tokyo you ask?
-The city is not only massive in regards to its size but also in regards to its sightseeing offer.
+The city is not only massive in regard to its size but also in regard to its sightseeing offer.
 You could be visiting attraction after attraction non-stop for weeks.
 To assist your decision on places to visit in Tokyo, I’ve narrowed down 11 unmissable Tokyo attractions to be ticked off your bucket list.

 The Tokyo attractions you MUST visit